 Ecobank local affiliate contact details:

 Ghana has a well-developed banking sector, regulated by the Bank of Ghana (BoG).
 There were a total of 26 banks operating in the country at end-2015, including two new commercial banks that were licensed that year: GN Bank and First National Bank (FNB).
 Total assets rose by 23.1% year-on-year in local currency terms to an equivalent of US$16.7bn at end-2015.
-This growth was driven by two factors: first, a 26% year-on-year growth in gross loans to customers; and second, an 18% year-on-year growth in banks’ Treasury bills and securities.
+This growth was driven by two factors: first, a 26% year-on-year growth in gross loans to customers; and second, an 18% year-on-year growth in banks’ Treasury bills and securities (all growth rates expressed in local currency terms).
 In terms of asset structure, net loans accounted for 43% of total assets, liquid assets (cash, balances due from other banks and investment securities) accounted for 49%, with non-earning assets making up the balance (see table below).

-Comparative breakdown of key balance sheet items, US$ millions
+Comparative breakdown of key balance sheet items, (US$Mn)